bigtoga/Examples/Cloud - Azure/AZ-301/BS to memorize.md

 - Change tier to hot or cool
 - May take 15 hours for large blobs; lots of small blobs may take longer

+**Want to use SMB file share on Windows 2016 - what performance tier?** - Standard only; Premium only allows BLOBs

 </details>

 <details>